The Whispering Death: How the Bristol Beaufighter Killed Quietly

 Second, its successor was the de Havilland Mosquito — which was faster, sleeker, made of wood and varnish rather than aluminium and rivets, and arrived in time to take over half the Beaufighter's missions by 1944.
 The Mosquito got the headlines and the films.

 Third, the Beaufighter never flew with the Royal Navy or the Fleet Air Arm.
 There is no Beaufighter on a museum carrier deck.
-There is no Beaufighter at a major airshow in flying condition — only two airframes survive in the world that are anywhere near flyable, and neither has flown since the 1950s.
+There is no Beaufighter at a major airshow in flying condition — none of the handful of surviving airframes is airworthy.
 The Whispering Death whispers on, quietly, in the archives.
 It deserves better.

 Sources: Imperial War Museum, RAF Museum Hendon, Bristol Aero Collection.